tjrandall/xlr-xlrelease-plugin/README.md

 The xlr-xlr-plugin is an XL Release plugin that allows you to:
   * programmatically create a template and assign tags to it
-  * create and start another release from an existing release.
-So you can create a subrelease from a parent release
+  * create and start another release from an existing release, and wait for the subrelease to complete before continuing in the current release. (create a subrelease from a parent release)
   * programmatically delete phases in the current release

-For XL Release version 4.5.x you'll need at least version 1.5 of the plugin.
+  * create and start a parallel from an existing release.
+This allows the current release to keep processing, while other release processes begin.

 ## Tasks ##
 + Create and Start SubRelease